Siegel zero: Defining "Siegel zeros"

-The possibility of existence or non-existence of Siegel zeros has a large impact in closely related subjects of number theory, with the "no Siegel zeros" conjecture serving as a weaker (although powerful, and sometimes fully sufficient) substitute for GRH (see below for an example involving Siegel–Tatuzawa's Theorem and the idoneal number problem).
+The possibility of existence or non-existence of Siegel zeros has a large impact in closely related subjects of number theory, with the "no Siegel zeros" conjecture serving as a weaker (although powerful, and sometimes fully sufficient) substitute for GRH (see below for an example involving Siegel–Tatsuzawa's Theorem and the idoneal number problem).
 An equivalent formulation of "no Siegel zeros" that does not reference zeros explicitly is the statement:

 The equivalence can be deduced for example by using the zero-free regions and classical estimates for the number of non-trivial zeros of $L(s,\chi)$ up to a certain height.